 Encrypted contact form: https://www.scheja-partner.de/kontakt/kontakt.html

-During your visit to our website, we only collect and use data that your internet browser automatically submits:
+During your visit to our website, we collect and use data that your internet browser automatically transmits to us:

-- The date and time of retrieval of information from our website
+- Date and time of the retrieval of one of our internet pages

 - Your browser type